 Related: YNAB vs. Quicken

 If you don’t have at least $100,000 to invest, you won’t be able to use the Personal Capital Wealth Management service.
+You will also need a minimum of $200,000 to gain unlimited access to personal financial advisors.
 But if you do meet the minimum investment requirement, but just want automated investment management, and not overall financial advice, you may be better off working with a true robo advisor.